shadowhacker/clash-of-cipher/TEST_SUMMARY.md

 ## Implementation Notes

-The test suite faced some challenges with Jest compatibility in an ES module environment.
-These have been addressed with:
+The test suite is continuously improving with CI/CD integration.
+Key features:

-1. Additional configuration in jest.config.cjs
+1. Automated test runs in GitHub Actions
-2. Specialized test mocks for hooks and browser APIs
+2. Coverage reports published to GitHub Pages
-3. Basic test alternatives that don't depend on Jest
+3. Basic tests that work without Jest dependencies
-4. Custom mocking for the Canvas API and image loading
+4. Custom mocking for browser APIs

-All tests now pass successfully in both the basic test runner and the full Jest test suite.

-## Future Improvements
+## Known Issues

-- Add more comprehensive UI component tests
-- Expand test coverage for player scoring
-- Add performance tests for symbol loading
+- One test for handling image loading errors is currently skipped and requires fixing
+- Some randomness tests may occasionally show warnings about duplicate grids